edubois9119/a-maze-ballz/README.md

 ## Overview
 This app is a game that requires the user to navigate a ball through a maze.
 In order to move the ball, the user will have to tilt the device, rather than using the touch screen.
 There are various levels of difficulty for the user to choose from.
-The mazes will be constructed using images pulled from a google search.

 ## Intended Users